 - Advised U.S. outdoor advertiser with regard to $150 million design-build-finance-operate-maintain P3 procurement with major U.S. metropolitan transit authority.

-Prior to joining Crowell & Moring, Steve worked as a legislative aide to U.S. Senator Susan M. Collins, ranking member of the U.S. Senate Committee on Homeland Security and Governmental Affairs and a member of the Senate Armed Services Committee.
-He received his B.A. from Cornell University and completed a semester of undergraduate study at the University of Paris I (Pantheon-Sorbonne) and VII (Jussieu), and received his J.D. from The George Washington University Law School, where he was a Legal Research and Writing Fellow.
+Prior to joining the firm, Steve served as a Legislative Aide to U.S. Senator Susan M. Collins, a senior member of the Senate Armed Services Committee, and Ranking Member on the U.S. Senate Committee on Homeland Security and Governmental Affairs.
+He received his B.A. from Cornell University and completed a semester of undergraduate study at the University of Paris I (Pantheon-Sorbonne) and VII (Jussieu).
+He received his J.D. from The George Washington University Law School, where he was a Legal Research and Writing Fellow.

-Steve is active in the community and has served on the Mayflower Foundation's Board of Advisors since 2005.
-He is on the Alumni Board of Cheverus High School, a Jesuit college preparatory school in Portland, Maine.
+Steve is active in the community, having been recognized as a member of the Capital Pro Bono Honor Roll in 2011, 2012, and 2013.
+He has also served on the Mayflower Foundation's Board of Advisors, and the Alumni Board of Cheverus High School, a Jesuit college preparatory school in Portland, Maine.